Whenever you decide to visit Japan, chances are you’re going to want an authentic trip.

 And if not, why not!?

-Just like eating all the best Japanese snacks, booking an airbnb in Japan is a fantastic way to understand more about the locals, and generally immerse yourself in the culture as much as possible.
+Just like Japanese capsule hotels , booking an airbnb in Japan is a fantastic way to understand more about the locals, and generally immerse yourself in the culture as much as possible.

 Checking in to a Japanese airbnb